America’s cars could soon stop drunk drivers from driving at all

-WASHINGTON, D.C.
-(Nexstar) — What if your car wouldn’t let you drive drunk?
+WASHINGTON, D.C. — What if your car would not let you drive drunk?

-Two senators want auto makers to build technology into every new car that would, essentially, take away your key if you’ve had a few too many.
+Two senators want auto makers to build technology into every new car that would, essentially, take away your key if you have had a few too many.

 Fighting back tears, Meghan Abbas held the last pictures of her brother and his family.
 In January, her family of five was returning home from the holidays when a truck slammed into their car.
 The driver had a blood alcohol level nearly four times the legal limit.